Michael D Higgins and Sabina given roses and cheered as term ends

 The running group, which Mr Higgins is a patron of, is made up of Irish citizens, migrants, asylum seekers and refugees.

-Ms Pumpkin, whose birthday is today, said he has been supportive of the group and “for all migrants in Ireland” and it was an “honour” to be at the gates of Aras an Uachtarain.
+Ms Pumpkin, whose birthday was on Monday, said he has been supportive of the group and had stood “for all migrants in Ireland”

-She added: “We are here today to wish him well and farewell.”
+She said it was an “honour” to be at the gates of Aras an Uachtarain: “We are here today to wish him well, and farewell.”

-Mr Higgins, who was late as he and Sabina wanted to ring the peace bell one last time, thanked the runners for their patience due to their delay as he took the roses from Ms Pumpkin.
+Mr Higgins, who was late departing partly because he and Sabina wanted to ring the peace bell one last time, thanked the runners for their patience as he accepted a rose from Ms Pumpkin.

 In a statement, Mr Higgins said that serving as president of Ireland was “a great privilege”.